noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 [...What you had said... everything is wrong...
 I’m... really... happy.]

 “Is that so...
-Then, “why did you come here again?””
+Then, why did you come here _again_?”

 [...Eh? ...That is... because... you called me here.]